rpeyron/plugin-drawio-editors/README.md

 Places where you can configure the plugin:
 - in the user's draw.io configuration, through the top menu bar `Extras`/ `Configure` in a `defaultEditorsConfig` entry
-- if you are doing a custom build of draw.io, through the PreConfig.js file with declaring a window.EditorUi.defaultEditorsConfig option
+- if you are doing a custom build of draw.io, through the PreConfig.js file with declaring a window.defaultEditorsConfig option

 The defaultEditorsConfig object's keys should be the plugin names you want to configure.